Learning representations with self-attention

 Staff Research Scientist, Google

-PhD Candidate, Bar-Ilan University
+PhD Student, Bar-Ilan University

 The AI & Language track includes researchers and engineers at top tech companies, research groups and startups using machine learning for language tasks and features four major themes.